sillevl/course-software-engineering/POODR/managing_dependencies.md

 In Ruby you just inject `Wheel` into `Gear` such that `Gear` depends on a `Duck` who responds to `diameter`.
 In this case you are casually defining an interface.
 In static typed languages defining an interface is _always_ intentional.

 The wonderful thing about abstractions is that they represent common, stable qualities.
+They are less likely to change than concrete classes.
+Depending on abstractions is always better than on concretions.

 #### Avoiding Dependent-Laden Classes